-With all of this time to think during the pandemic it’s a good time to reflect on the past.
+With all of this time to think of the past, it’s a good time to reflect on it.
 Is there something that bothers you, keeps you up at night that could do with some sorting out?

 Everyone makes mistakes, right?
 Right!
 I am pretty sure even you have made a mistake, knowingly or unknowingly.